jg-digital-media/jgdm_mobile_hamburger_menu/README.md

 + The main navigation it affects is an unordered list with the class of "```main_menu```".

-+ Beyond this feel free to change the design as you see fit.
++ Beyond this, you can feel free to change the design as you see fit and I hope this will help you on your way.

 **Last update:** 15th February 2022